 She could’ve failed, especially since what drove her to create the company was revenge.
 If Herd had not put her vendetta aside and done her research, then she could have failed from the very beginning.
 By deciding to take on Tinder, she was entering what was by then one of the most competitive digital fields.
 She realized that in order to stand out, she needed to create something that was truly revolutionary.

 2) Stubbornness at the beginning

 During the lawsuit, Herd was adamant about not entering the dating industry again.
-Which is why she turned down the offer from Andrey Andreev.
-When he asked her to be part of the online dating network Badoo at CMO.
-Herd stated that she wasn’t for hire, and she wanted to start.
-A company that was not related to dating in any way.
+This is why she turned down the offer from Andrey Andreev when he asked her to be part of the online dating network Badoo at CMO.
+Herd stated that she wasn’t for hire, and she wanted to start a company that was not related to dating in any way.
 She did, however, share her idea for a women-centric social network with Andreev.
 Although he liked her proposal, he ultimately decided to stick with what he knew best – online dating.

 As talks continued, Andreev told Herd that he wanted to combine her marketing and branding ability with the infrastructure, capital, and resources that he could provide.
 While it took some convincing, after Herd settled the Tinder lawsuit, she took Andreev up on his offer.

 Even if Herd had not chosen to partner with Andreev, she probably would have found another way to create a business.
 However, with his help, Bumble received an initial investment of about $10 million for launch marketing and additional funds to fuel growth.
 He may have held 79% of the company at the time but Herd was founder, CEO, and 20% owner of Bumble.
 Furthermore, this partnership helped her to to tap into Badoo’s infrastructure and Andreev’s expertise in the dating market.